Stanford Law School International Postgraduate Fellowship

-Please review the FAQ on our Fellowship Program and direct questions regarding the international fellowship to Titi Liu.
+Please review the FAQ on our Fellowship Program and direct questions regarding the international postgraduate fellowship to Kevin Lo.

 Eligibility

-Our program allows applicants to propose placements at any international or foreign non-governmental organization that advances the public interest in a post conflict or transitional society.
-Graduating students or alumni seeking clerkships with international tribunals are eligible to apply for this fellowship as well.
-Stanford University entities (e.g., clinics, programs, and centers) are ineligible to host an SLS International Postgraduate Fellow.
+Our program allows applicants to propose placements at any international non-governmental organization that advances the public interest in the developing world.
+Clerkships with international tribunals are eligible for this fellowship, but US and foreign government agencies are presumed ineligible.
+Stanford University entities (e.g., clinics, programs, and centers) are also ineligible to host an SLS International Postgraduate Fellow.
+Please see the list of current and prior fellows below for examples of suitable host organizations.

-SLS makes no recommendations regarding specific fellowship sponsors or guarantees that placement will be feasible and/or permitted with all potential sponsors or in all foreign jurisdictions.
+Applicants do not need to propose creation of a new project but should outline the responsibilities they anticipate undertaking if selected.
+SLS makes no recommendations regarding specific fellowship sponsors nor guarantees that placement will be feasible and/or permitted with all potential sponsors or in all foreign jurisdictions.

-All applicants for this fellowship must consult with Titi Liu, director of international public interest initiatives, by Dec.
-16, 2022 before preparing your application.
+All applicants for this fellowship must consult with Kevin Lo by mid-December before preparing the application.

 Application Process

-The 2023-2024 application is due Wednesday, February 1, 2023 and interviews will be held via Zoom in late February or early March.
-The Fellows will be selected by the end of March 2023.
+The 2025-2026 application is due Wednesday, February 5, 2025 and interviews will be held in late February and early March.
+The Fellows will be selected by the end of March 2025.

-Please address all questions regarding the international fellowship to Titi Liu.
+Please address all questions regarding the SLS international postgraduate fellowship to Kevin Lo.

 International fellowship host organization’s commitment letter

-The Selection Committee will include members of the faculty and alumni who previously served as SLS Fellows.
-Selection will occur by the end of March.
+The Selection Committee will include members of the faculty and alumni who previously served as an SLS Fellow.
+Selection will occur by the end of March each year.

 In reviewing each application, the committee will consider several factors, including: